jbellis/jamm/README.md

 ### SLAB allocation no slice mode

-The goal of this mode is to omit the size of the shared data in slabs when the the slabs are allocated through the us of: `duplicate().position(x).limit(y)`
+The goal of this mode is to omit the size of the shared data in slabs when the slabs are allocated through the use of: `duplicate().position(x).limit(y)`.
-This is done by comparing the number of remaining bytes with the buffer capacity and taking into account only the remaining bytes for the size when the number of remaining bytes is smaller than the capacity.
+This is done by comparing the number of remaining bytes with the buffer capacity and considering only the remaining bytes for the size when the number of remaining bytes is smaller than the capacity.

-### SLAB allocation no slice mode
+### SLAB allocation slice mode

-The goal of this mode is to omit the size of the shared data in slabs when the the slabs are allocated through the us of: `duplicate().position(x).limit(y).slice()`
+The goal of this mode is to omit the size of the shared data in slabs when the slabs are allocated through the use of: `duplicate().position(x).limit(y).slice()`.
-This is done by comparing the capacity of the buffer with the size of the array for heap buffers or with the size of the underlying buffer for direct buffers.
-If a buffer is considered as a slab only the capacity will be taken into account for the size.
+This is done by comparing the buffer's capacity with the array'size for heap buffers or with the size of the underlying buffer for direct buffers.
+If a buffer is considered a slab, only its capacity will considered for the size.

 ## @Contended